Collecting Seed in the Rocky Mountains near Leadville, CO 12,000ft

 The Gardens also works with the Colorado Natural Areas Program to monitor Penstemon debilis on private land near the town of Parachute in Garfield County.
 These populations are part of a protection agreement with an oil company.
 Seed collection is an important way to ensure the protection of a species for the future.
 Staff has worked with Denver Botanic Gardens to collect seed from Penstemon debilis.
 This seed is protected at the National seed bank in Fort Collins for future generations.

 Astragalus debequaeus (DeBeque Milkvetch) Only found in Colorado this Astragalus grows in Garfield County in the Colorado River Valley.
 It is an attractive low mounding plant with white pea like flowers.
 Ongoing monitoring efforts are contributing to our understanding of the life cycles of this rare plant.
 In 2011 Betty Ford Alpine Gardens was contracted to grow Astragalus debequaeus from seed for use in supplementing a population potentially impacted by mining operations.
 Valuable information was learned both about the conditions needed to grow the plant and the difficulties of re-introduction to the wild.

-Penstemon harringtonii (Harrington’s Penstemon).
-This rare Penstemon is only found in Colorado centered on Eagle County and threatened by development.
+Penstemon harringtonii (Harrington’s Penstemon) This rare Penstemon is only found in Colorado centered in Eagle County and threatened by housing developments.
 Work with BLM staff has helped make estimating population sizes easier and more accurate.
 This information helps keep track of impacts of potential development on existing populations.

 Eutrema penlandii This rare alpine plant of the Brassicaceae family is found only in moist areas in the Hoosier Pass region of the Mosquito Range.
 Betty Ford staff work with scientists around the State and the Mosquito Range Heritage Initiative to monitor its population.